How Old Do You Have to Be to Serve or Bartend in Oregon?

 Serve Alcohol at the Right Age

 So, how old do you have to be to serve alcohol in Oregon?
-If you’re 18 or older, you can serve alcohol in non-restricted areas, but you cannot mix, pour, or serve in bars until you turn 21.
-Additionally, all alcohol servers must obtain an OLCC Alcohol Service Permit by completing an approved training program.
+If you’re 18 or older, you may serve alcohol in non-restricted areas where food service is primary, but you cannot bartend, mix, or pour alcohol until you turn 21.
+All employees—servers and bartenders alike—must obtain an OLCC Alcohol Service Permit by completing an approved training program.

 For employees, bartenders, and business owners, staying compliant with Oregon’s liquor laws is critical to avoiding fines, protecting your business, and ensuring responsible service.